xyphro/UsbGpib/README.md

 The source code of the Boot loader (slightly modified LUFA MassStorage Boot loader) and the main USB-GPIB code are located in the "SW" subdirectory.
 At the time of publication LUFA 170418 release was used, with avr-gcc as compiler.
 The hex or bin files are loaded onto the adapter using avr-dude.

-The Software is compatible with version 1, 2 and 2e hardware.
+The Software is compatible with version 1, 2, 2e and 3e hardware.
 Compiling for version 1 hardware requires the compiler directive VER2 to be commented out.
-Compiling for versions 2/2e requires the VER2 compiler directive to be active.
+Compiling for versions 2/2e/3e requires the VER2 compiler directive to be active.
 The core functionality is identical for all versions.
 Any future improvements made to the source code will be available for versions 1/2/2e of the hardware.

 The only effect of running a software version that doesn't match the hardware version is that the LEDs won't light up as expected.

 ## Binaries

-For those, that just want to create their own device, I've included the binary output in the "SW/binaries" subdirectory.
-The binaries are compiled for versions 2/2e of the hardware.
+For those, that just want to create their own device, I've included the binary output in the "SW/binaries" sub-directory.

 ## Bootloader

 The boot loader allows the firmware to be loaded into the adapter via the USB connection.
 I have never used this feature.
 Activating this mode requires shorting of two pins (tweezers).
-The pins are marked on the ver 2e PCB silk screen for the ISP connector.
+The pins are marked on the ver 2e/3e PCB silk screen for the ISP connector.

 ## Loading the Firmware with USB-ASP Programmer